Samuel Pierce

-Samuel Riley Pierce Jr. (September 8, 1922 – October 31, 2000) was an American attorney and politician who served as Secretary of Housing and Urban Development from January 23, 1981 until January 20, 1989, during the administration of Ronald Reagan.
+Samuel Riley Pierce Jr. (September 8, 1922 – October 31, 2000) was an American attorney and politician who served as the 8th United States secretary of housing and urban development from 1981 to 1989 during the administration of Ronald Reagan.
+He holds the record as the longest-serving secretary of housing and urban development.

 Early life

 Pierce Jr. was born and grew up in Glen Cove, New York.
 His father, also Samuel Pierce, came from Virginia to New York as a young man in 1899 during the early years of the Great Migration of Black Americans who were fleeing Jim Crow laws and poor economic opportunities.
 Pierce (senior) worked at the Nassau Country Club, on Long Island, for over forty years.

 Pierce (Jr.) was an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.
 Pierce was a member of Alpha Phi Alpha fraternity and Alpha Phi Omega service fraternity.
 He was also elected to Cornell's oldest senior honor society, the Sphinx Head Society.
 He was a member of the New York Young Republican Club.

 Pierce served in the United States Army's Criminal Investigation Division during World War II.
-Pierce graduated from Cornell University in 1947 and received a law degree from Cornell Law School in 1949.
+Pierce graduated from Cornell University in 1947 and received a Juris Doctor degree from Cornell Law School in 1949.
 He earned a master of laws degree from New York University School of Law in 1952.